LeonLow97-Sandbox/react-bootcamp/stephen_grider/11-state-design.md

 5. Replace remaining elements with text descriptions.
 6. Repeat #4 and #5 with a different variation.
 7. Imagine you have to write a function that returns the text of steps #5 and #6.
 In addition to your component props, what other arguments would you need?
-8. Decide where each event handler + state will be defined.
+8. Decide where each event handler + state will be defined. (parent or child component?)
    - Event handler should usually be defined in same component as the state it modifies.
    - It might be used in a different component.